Summer in the City 2019

 3 CEUs per event / 21 CEUs full summer series

 1) To promote consideration of the ways in which psychodynamic theory continues to inform contemporary therapeutic practice.

 2) To facilitate consideration of clinical implications of psychodynamic thinking within diverse practice contexts.

 This session is one of a series of 7 sessions throughout the summer: KLEIN (June 14), WINNICOTT (June 21), RELATIONAL THEORY (July 12), ATTACHMENT THEORY (July 19), SELF PSYCHOLOGY (August 2), NONLINEAR DYNAMICS THEORY (August 9), NEUROSCIENCE AND PSYCHOANALYSIS (August 16)

 July 12 Panelists:

-Cate Desjardins, PhD Student
+Cate Desjardins, MSW